 Pet the top of their paws gently — Get your pup used to your touch when they are laying down or sitting.
 The fur on top is less sensitive.

-Frequently complement your dog — Rewarding them with treats and compliments for good behavior reinforces that paw massages are a good time.
+Give frequent praise — Rewarding your dog with treats and compliments for good behavior reinforces that paw massages are a good time.

 Be patient and let your dog adjust — Some dogs may take weeks to get comfortable having their paws touched, while other dogs may never enjoy the experience.

-Rubbing paw balm into their pads a few times a week helps dogs paws stay conditioned and healthy.
+Rubbing paw balm into their pads a few times a week helps dogs’ paws stay conditioned and healthy and helps prevent cracked dog paws in the first place.
 It can even create a tighter bond between humans and dogs!

-When should dog owners consider a vet visit?
+When to consider a trip to the vet

 👉 If your dog’s paws are bleeding, it’s time for a trip to the veterinarian.